Car prowls, burglaries, shoplifting: See which neighborhoods lead Seattle in property crimes

 Georgetown is a funky little neighborhood in South Seattle that certainly attracts its share of visitors, but perhaps not enough to explain why it has the fourth highest rate of overall property crime.
 The area has a disproportionately high rate of burglaries, car prowls, vehicle thefts and property damage.

-“The numbers aren’t staggering, but for a small area like that, it really draws attention to it,” Green said.
+“The numbers aren’t staggering, but for a small area like that, it really draws attention to it,” Garth Green said.
 “But I don’t really have a sense of why that is.
 It’s something we’ll look into, definitely.”

 A handful of neighborhoods in Rainier Valley and the south end of West Seattle have the highest rate of residential burglary.
 Rainier View ranks No. 1 with a rate of 29 burglaries per 1,000 residents in this period.